Jessica Córes

 Jessica Córes (born 19 October 1990) is a Brazilian actress.
 She is best known for her roles in Rede Globo's telenovela Verdades Secretas, and in Netflix's series Invisible City.

 Career

 Jessica Cores debuted on TV in 2015, playing Lyris on Rede Globo's Verdades Secretas series.
 In 2017, she debuted on Portuguese TV in the series País Irmão of the channel RTP1.
-In 2019 she acted in the series The Stripper, in 2020 in the series "Imperial Brazil" of Amazon Prime and in 2021 she became protagonist of the series Invisible City of Netflix.
+In 2019 she acted in the series The Stripper, in 2020 in the series "Brasil Imperial" of Amazon Prime and in 2021 she became protagonist of the series Invisible City of Netflix.

+She was part of the cast of the film Mamonas Assassinas - O Impossível Não Existe, a biopic of the comic rock band, Mamonas Assassinas, premiering in Brazilian cinemas on December 28, 2023.